I've tried to convince you that you should be thinking about a “video first” strategy unless you've got a good reason to avoid it.

 What I'm talking about is producing your content with a view to producing more content from it, in a way that will expand the reach of your original piece, but also provide value to your audience who might prefer content in different formats.

-If you didn't catch the first part of this (and the video version!) then you can check the article here, or watch this video instead:
+If you didn't catch the first part of this (and the video version!) then you can check the article here.

 Let's Improve your Content Marketing ROI – Starting Now